-The external programming system includes a programming computer (Programmer) pre-installed with VNS Therapy programming software and a programming wand (Wand).
-The physician uses the programming system to read and change generator settings and obtain system integrity information.
-The software includes a System Diagnostics feature that is used to assess lead impedance.
+The external programming system includes a tablet and programming software (Programmer), and a programming wand (Wand).
+The physician uses the programming system to interrogate and adjust generator settings and obtain system integrity information.
+The software includes a System Diagnostics feature that is used to assess lead impedance, battery status, and output current.